 Making plans for your online accounts and safeguarding your digital legacy.

-Making plans for your online accounts and digital legacy cannot be undertaken by a third party, plans should be made by you… You own the online accounts and devices where your personal photos, videos and other digital assets are held.
+Making plans for your online accounts and digital legacy shouldn’t be undertaken by a third party… plans should be made by you.
+You own the online accounts and devices where your personal photos, videos and other digital assets are held.
 You also know the password for these accounts.
 You might also own the photos, videos, money and credit held within them.
 Some solicitors and for profit organisations will charge a fee to ‘manage’ your digital accounts however this can cause confusion, financial loss and the loss of sentimental photos and videos.
 If you wouldn’t trust a stranger to organise your personal photos and your possessions of monetary value you might not want to trust a stranger or third party organisation when making plans for your personal photos, videos and digital assets of monetary value.

 To learn how to make plans for your own online accounts and devices visit our tutorial hub.